 IL_0001: brfalse.s IL_000e

 } // end of method BinaryWriter::Dispose

+And This is because the data is not encoded as a text file but instead a more efficient, machine-level representation of numeric data.
+Tip Don't worry—the file can still be treated as a series of numbers.
+Buy we must use a program to read it.
 Summary.
-BinaryWriter provides an efficient and easy way to imperatively construct a binary file.
+BinaryWriter is an easy way to create a binary file.
 Ideal for certain file formats that your programs must support, the BinaryWriter is used in many projects around the world.